 Employers across Connecticut are encouraging employees to bring their whole selves to work.
 They’re working together to prioritize diversity, equity, inclusion & belonging (DEIB) practices in the workplace.
-To get an inside look, we asked five DEIB thought leaders about how local companies are ensuring a level playing field in advancement and opportunity.
+To get an inside look, five DEIB thought leaders share thoughts on how local companies are ensuring a level playing field in advancement and opportunity.

 In Connecticut, inclusion isn’t just practiced – it’s actively uplifted.
 Across industries, local companies are making big changes.
 They’re hiring diversity officers; they’re challenging inequality, checking biases, and amending processes to be more inclusive.
 Leading the pack are 15 Connecticut companies that received perfect scores in the Human Rights Campaign Foundation’s 2022 Corporate Equality Index — and the rest of the state is following suit.